ASR-X/Antiddiction/README.md

 Two cross-platform React Apps that predict and prevent relapses.

-ASR-X's submission to the 2021 VMWare High School Hacks
+ASR-X's First Place and Most Technically Advanced submission to the 2021 VMWare High School Hacks